dpryan79/bison/README.md

 even when limited to the same resources.

 ##Changes
+###0.3.1
+  *  The various bedGraph files didn't previously have a "track" line.
+The UCSC Genome Browser requires this, so bedGraph files produced will now contain it.
+It should be noted that this is the very minimal line required.
+Bison does not provide facilities for making these changes, users need to edit things manually or use external programs for this.
+It should also be noted that any changes to the "track" or other header lines should be made after all processing with Bison is complete.

 ###0.3.0
   *  Note: The indices produced by previous versions are not guaranteed to be